Tigre Partido: Colonial Times

-The history of Tigre dates back to a port on the banks of Las Conchas River, which gave origin to Las Conchas Village.
-The port was used by the ships sailing the Paraná River to or from Paraguay and also by those who carried wood, coal and firewood from the Delta to Buenos Aires.
-Las Conchas River (named after the sea shell debris that was abundant in the riverbed) is now called Reconquista and runs along Liniers street.
+The history of Tigre dates back to the establishment of a port on the banks of the Las Conchas River, which gave origin to the Pueblo de las Conchas (Las Conchas Village/Town of the Shells).
+The river was named after the seashell debris that was abundant in the riverbed; its old course now runs along what is today Liniers Street, while the modern river is known as the Reconquista River.

-The hamlet surrounding the port grew as its strategic importance increased, mostly since the 18th century.
-By 1780 a church had already been built and the parish was established at that time.
+Before European settlement, the islands were inhabited by indigenous groups, particularly the Guaraníes.
+These were nomadic hunters, gatherers, and firewood seekers who utilized the river network.

+Following the second founding of Buenos Aires in 1580 by Juan de Garay, lands were distributed for ranches and farms.
+The port at Las Conchas became a strategic hub for ships sailing the Paraná River to or from Paraguay, as well as for those carrying timber, charcoal, and firewood from the Delta to Buenos Aires.
+Due to its strategic importance, the area was also a target for smugglers and occasional Portuguese, English, and Spanish incursions.

-Many river rises, floods and heavy rainstorms hit the area.
-One of the first historically registered catastrophes occurred in early June 1805, when Las Conchas village was almost devastated by a heavy rainstorm that made the river overflow its banks.
-Most of the people moved to higher nearby lands where San Fernando village was founded, and a channel was built to be used as a new port.
+By 1780, a church had been built, and the parish was established.
+In 1785, the area was formally recognized as a partido.
+However, the settlement was prone to severe natural disasters.
+In early June 1805, Las Conchas village was almost devastated by a heavy rainstorm that made the river overflow its banks.
+Most of the population moved to higher nearby lands, where the village of San Fernando de la Buena Vista was founded, and a canal was built to serve as a new port.